ManCla/testing-abstractions/testing-frameworks/README.md

 # Running the testing setups

 This readme file contains the instructions to run the flight tests.
-Each test flight you run will generate test data that are stored in the associated `flightdata` subdirectory in a file named after the time the test was performed.
+Each test flight you run will generate test data that are stored in the associated `flightdata` subdirectory in a file named according to the time at which the test was performed.
 Show plots for the data with:

 ```console
 python plot_main.py show path/to/flight-data
 ```

-Substitute `show` with `pdf` if you want instead to generate a pdf file with the plots (latex has to be installed and it will take some time).
+Substitute `show` with `pdf` if you want instead to generate a pdf file with the plots (latex has to be installed and _it will take some time_).

 ## Run MitL